Bott-Taubes-Vassiliev cohomology classes by cut-and-paste topology: Bundles over spaces of links and resulting real cohomology classes

 \subsection{Fiberwise integrals}

-Although singular cohomology is more the spirit of this paper than de Rham cohomology, we will now consider integration of forms in order to connect our results to the previously found Bott--Taubes/Vassiliev $\R$-valued cohomology classes.
+Although our main construction is in singular cohomology, we now consider integration of forms in order to connect our results to the previously found Bott--Taubes--Vassiliev $\R$-valued cohomology classes.